DataDog/chaos-controller/docs/targeting.md

 - Run the reconcile loop periodically for no reason to scan for new pods matching the disruption's selector :no_entry:

-  Would work, but would not scale well -as one controller can start running more and more disruptions simultaneously-, waste resources running the loop for sometimes no reason, and input an arbitrary time scale. **We should not trigger the loop for no reason and need external signals. **
+  Would work, but would not scale well -as one controller can start running more and more disruptions simultaneously-, waste resources running the loop for sometimes no reason, and input an arbitrary time scale. **We should not trigger the loop for no reason and need external signals.**

 - Run the reconcile loop on any cluster activity (pod/node CREATE, UPDATE, DELETE events) :no_entry:

   Would be very ressource-expensive, and would trigger all disruptions' reconcile loops at the same time.
-The controller would be constantly running all its' disruptions reconcile loops. **We cannot afford triggering the loop on all possible external signals; we need to filter them.**
+The controller would be constantly running all its' disruptions reconcile loops. **We cannot afford to trigger the loop on all possible external signals; we need to filter them.**

 In the end, it's all about reconciling the relevant disruptions as a reaction to the relevant events: chaos-pods, targets and potential targets CRUD operations.